dayucheng0517/Geomorphology-in-Femmilsjoen/README.md

 3. Below the marine limit
 4. In the coastal area
 5. Scoured by erosive ice, streaming in an E-W direction

+### 4.2  Landforms from the last deglaciation

+#### 4.2.1.
+Boulders

+##### - Of local lithology
+1. Rock-fall deposits

+##### - Of exotic lithologies
+1. Erratics deposited during glacial retreat

+#### 4.2.2.
+Marginal moraines

+##### - One clearly defined ridge
+1. Angular to sub-rounded boulders on the surface
+2. An interior of diamict with sub-rounded clasts (=detritus=岩屑) and shell fragments
+3. In the NW part of the study area south of Gunvorvatnet
+4. The orientation of the ridge is parallel to the coast, so it's a marginal moraine

+##### - Another distinct ridge
+1. A marginal moraine
+2. In the SE part of the study area immediately in front of the glacier margin of Midtsundstadbreen

+##### - Three less distinct ridges
+1. Remnants (剩餘) of lateral moraines
+2. On a slope SE of Brennkollen
+3. On the northern slope in the western end of Femmilsjøen

+#### 4.2.3.
+Features marking former ice-margin positions

+##### - The bedrock ridge
+1. Angular to sub-rounded boulders on the surface
+2. An interior of diamict with sub-rounded clasts (=detritus=岩屑) and shell fragments
+3. In the NW part of the study area south of Gunvorvatnet
+4. The orientation of the ridge is parallel to the coast, so it's a marginal moraine

+##### - Another distinct ridge
+1. A marginal moraine
+2. In the SE part of the study area immediately in front of the glacier margin of Midtsundstadbreen

+##### - Three less distinct ridges
+1. Remnants (剩餘) of lateral moraines
+2. On a slope SE of Brennkollen
+3. On the northern slope in the western end of Femmilsjøen